-A website has not become an integral part of every business.
+A website has now become an integral part of every business.
 A good website helps with visibility, sharing information and gaining traffic, and subsequently revenue.
 One of the biggest challenges that is faced by developers and designers while designing a website is collaboration.
 Especially when working from home has become the new normal, it has become quite challenging as one cannot pop into their colleague’s workspace to ask a quick question.
 This issue has become more intense as now teams work from different time zones.

 Endless email chains, boring Zoom meetings and forgetting to follow-up are some of the hurdles that both developers and designers have to jump over on a regular basis.

-For example, while designing a landing page, the opinion of the UI/UX designer matters the most.
+For example, when designing a landing page, the opinion of the UI/UX designer matters the most.
 It doesn’t mean in the slightest that the opinions of other collaborators are not worthy of discussion.
 All suggestions are to be discussed but the team should stick to the expert’s opinion.

 In the initial phase of the project, create a strategy roadmap that will be followed so that the web project is delivered on time and with a desired level of user satisfaction.
 This strategy does not necessarily need to be rigid because being able to respond to changes is required for a successful completion of a project.
 After the collection of the initial set of information, like user personas, client’s requirements, available budget, etc, it is paramount to create a roadmap that increases the probability of the projects’ success.